hansmi/prometheus-textformat-merge/README.md

 contain the same metrics, albeit with different labels, collection fails (see also [prometheus/node\_exporter#1885][node_exporter_issue1885]).

-There are also use cases where combining multiple metrics sources is useful, e.g. after downloading them from a collector using [cURL][curl].
+There are other use cases where combining multiple metrics sources is useful, e.g. after downloading them from a collector using [cURL][curl].

+The following inputs are supported:

+* Regular files using the Prometheus text format
+* Standard input
+* Directories with multiple files with the `--dirs` flag (enumerates `*.prom` in the given directories by default)

 ## Example usage